kjkoster/despi-m02-arduino/readme.md

 we discussed earlier.
 For example, the `pnum` clearly refers to the board part number and the `upload_method` instructs Cube to use the serial port directly.

-The compiler output also prints other things that are good to know, such as the GCC triplet of the cross compiler.
-Handy to know if you ever want to program your board using Rust, for example.
-For the DESPI-M02 that triplet is `arm-none-eabi`.

 With the FQBN, we can compile and flash this board using the following commands:

 ```sh